solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 T = [repeat(5, [fd(25), rt(144)])] .
 ```

-Now we can clearly see the parsed representation of the program.
+Now we can see the parsed representation of the program.
 We are ready to do something with
 this program.
 Can you guess what the above snippet will draw?

 ## Executing the program

 The power of DCGs is not limited to just parsing text, but we can model a stateful process by modeling
-the relation between the previous state and the next state.
+the relationship between the previous state and the next state.
 We can use the semicontext notation to
 define the next state as the remaining list.
 The semicontext notation allows us to pass arguments
 implicitly (like monads).

 When executing a program we need some context.
-In this case we need the current position of our
+In this case, we need the current position of our
-"turtle" (X, Y), the color of the pen and the current angle the turtle is facing.
+"turtle" (X, Y), the color of the pen, and the current angle the turtle is facing.

 We can model this state as a compound term of `t(X,Y,Color,Ang)`.
 Then we have to define the grammar rules for the commands.
-For this example I will use HTML Canvas
+For this example, I will use HTML Canvas
 element 2D context to draw the picture.

 ```prolog